danielharrell/SumLect2015/Lost_Idea_LA.md

 it describes a threat that is finally internal.
-It is *we* who have been led to undervalue the goals of liberal studies, and *we* who suffer from a still deeper uncertainty and disorientation, affecting every field of human endeavor.
+It is *we* who have been led to undervalue the goals of liberal studies, and *we* who suffer from a still deeper uncertainty and disorientation, since this affects every field of human endeavor.
 But what makes the paragraph compelling, then, also makes it paradoxical, once we reach the final sentence.
 For if every field of human endeavor suffers from disorientation, then presumably liberal education suffers from it.
 But how, then, can it respond at all to the crisis, much less precisely?
 Any response would seem to require orientation, even in the throes of a disorientation having reached the point of crisis.
-Here we see how speaking on behalf of liberal education means distinguishing it from from what threatens it, even when the threat is internal.
+Here, then, we see how speaking on behalf of liberal education means distinguishing it from from what threatens it, even when the threat is internal.
 But then we are forced to talk paradoxically as if liberal education were at once included in yet excluded from the threat.

 How, then, to resolve this paradox?
 That is, how do we talk not just paradoxically, but intelligibly, about liberal education's powers of guidance in a time of disorientation?
 It is this question that prompts my worry, and the title of my lecture.
-My worry is that we have found a way of talking about this that we take to be intelligible, but which in truth is unintelligible, and a sign of disorientation in the mistake.
-(Now connect to title of lecture.) have mistaken for intelligible, but which
+For my worry is that we have found a way of talking that we take to be intelligible, but which in truth is unintelligible, and a sign of disorientation in the mistake.
+And what makes it unintelligible, finally, is its having lost the idea of a liberal art.
+Or to put my worry less elliptically: we have found a way of talking on behalf of liberal education, a way of defending it, that effectively divorces it from any real conception of the liberal arts; and this divorce has made our defense *seem* intelligible yet *be* unintelligible.

+But what do I mean by this?
+To start my answer, let me go back to the I think we can see the beginnings of an answer, if we look at the rest of the announcement that I just quoted the first paragraph of.
+Recall that this paragraph concluded with a paradoxical affirmation of

+have mistaken for intelligible, but which
 I worry is in truth unintelligible, and indeed a sign of disorientation at the very heart of the enterprise.
 (At the